Numerators in Parametric Representations of Feynman Diagrams: Reducing to the completed diagram

 A similar approach is also possible in the case of non-scalar propagators.
-Lorentz invariance and the presence of a single available vector make the finding of a proper Ansatz for the non-trivial tensor structure of propagators simple: in the case of a photon propagator, the diagram should be proportional to \((p^2 g_{\mu\nu} - p_\mu p_\nu ) (p^2)^{\beta_0-d/2}\) and contraction with the photon propagator to get a vacuum diagram would produce a \(d-1\) factor, while independence on the gauge parameter in this additional propagator would verify the transversality hypothesis.
+Lorentz invariance and the presence of a single available vector give a limited number of tensor structures.
+In the case of a vector propagator, the only two possible Lorentz invariant tensor structure are~$g_{\mu\nu}$ and~$p_\mu p_\nu$.
+The completion to a vacuum graph using these same two structures would give enough information from these two vacuum graphs to fully determine the propagator.

+The case of massive theories is less clear cut.
+The scale invariance which allowed this simple derivation is no longer available, but it would nevertheless be useful to reduce the maximal power in the denominator.
+The step by step derivation of the previous subsection would be however difficult to generalise: I would rather bet on careful expansion of an analog of our final formula to prove that they allow to recover Nakanishi's results from a simpler expression.
+This would however require its own exposition space.